project-allocator/project-allocator/README.md

 First, you need to clone this repository with `git clone https://github.com/Digital-Garage-ICL/project-allocator-deploy`.

 To begin with, check if you have a Wayfinder workspace created to deploy this application.
-If not, you can create a new workspace with the `setup.sh` script, which you will find in the cloned repository:
+If not, you can create a new workspace with the `setup_prod.sh` script, which you will find in the cloned repository:

 ```bash
 ./scripts/setup_prod.sh